Network Structural Equation Models for Causal Mediation and Spillover Effects: Introduction

-In the classical theory of mediation analysis, the primary focus lies in estimation of the so-called natural direct effect (NDE) and natural indirect effect (NIE) of an exposure \(A\) on an outcome \(Y\), where NIE is mediated through \(M\).
-Typically, NDE marks the direct pathway \(A \rightarrow Y\) while NIE characterizes the mediation pathway \(A \rightarrow M \rightarrow Y\).
-The seminal work by \citet{baron1986moderator} laid out the essential steps for establishing mediation, providing a foundational framework that has guided numerous subsequent studies.
-Building on this, \citet{robins1992identifiability} pioneered the formal examination of causal mediation analysis, setting the stage for a rapidly expanded body of research that includes many influential contributions by \citet{10.5555/2074022.2074073, robins2003semantics, rubin2004direct, vanderweele2008simple, vanderweele2009marginal, imai2010identification}, among others.
-See more references in \citet{ding2024first}.
-Most of the existing works have focused on independently sampled units (or all $E_{ij} =0$) in which the so-called \emph{spillover effects} are absent and irrelevant.
+In classical mediation analysis, the primary objective is to estimate the natural direct effect (NDE) and natural indirect effect (NIE) of an exposure \( A \) on an outcome \( Y \), where the NIE operates through a mediator \( M \).
+The NDE captures the direct pathway \( A \rightarrow Y \), while the NIE quantifies the indirect pathway \( A \rightarrow M \rightarrow Y \).
+Foundational work by \citet{baron1986moderator}, followed by formal causal developments in \citet{robins1992identifiability}, laid the groundwork for an extensive literature, including influential contributions by \citet{10.5555/2074022.2074073, robins2003semantics, rubin2004direct, vanderweele2008simple, vanderweele2009marginal, imai2010identification, ding2024first}.
+These frameworks generally assume independently sampled units, with no interference between them (i.e., \( E_{ij} = 0 \) for all \( i \neq j \)).\\